2009 Annual Report

 While all of this happened, TarValon.Net managed to make significant strides to settle into our role as a charitable social organization.
 We had the great fortune to work with Brandon Sanderson over the spring raising money for Heifer International.
 With his offer to recognize random donors as characters in The Wheel of Time, and with several hundred hours of our manpower, we were able to raise over $45,000 for the cause.
 We also were able to raise several thousand more for Doctors Without Borders in December.

-We've had several changes to our departmental structure, both in our number and types of departments and also in their functions.
-I'm excited about some upcoming changes in the future.
-We've successfully moved our operations to GoogleDocs and have been increasingly using other GoogleApps.
+We have had several changes to our departmental structure, both in our number and types of departments and also in their functions.
+I am excited about some upcoming changes in the future.
+We have successfully moved our operations to GoogleDocs and have been increasingly using other GoogleApps.

 TarValon.Net is an exceptional organization in that we not only operate using all volunteer labor, but that we also have so many volunteers working together at one time.
 It astounds me that, as an organization, we can have so much fundamental structural and procedural changes while still increasing our philanthropic efforts, holding events, handling membership issues, fostering community, and supporting The Wheel of Time fandom in general.

 Thanks to all of you who made this happen, and every single one of you makes this happen.
-Whether you're rewriting our membership manuals or simply being a friend when someone needs it, you make a difference that fundamentally matters.
+Whether you are rewriting our membership manuals or simply being a friend when someone needs it, you make a difference that fundamentally matters.

 Yours in the Light,